becarpenter/animaIPJ/IPJautonomic.md

 in-network automation between routers:

-Q: How do I communicate with a peer (link-local or across other routers) without having any configured IP connectivity ?
+Q: How do I communicate with a peer (link-local or across other routers) without having any configured IP connectivity?

 A: ACP provides connectivity automatically.

-Q: How do I discover what peers with what type of services there are (especially when not link-local) ?
+Q: How do I discover what peers with what type of services there are (especially when not link-local)?

 A: GRASP does this.

-Q: How do I trust these peers ?
+Q: How do I trust these peers?

 A: This trust comes from the ANI certificate used for the ACP.

-Q: How do I avoid re-inventing a new protocol to coordinate with my peers ?
+Q: How do I avoid re-inventing a new protocol to coordinate with my peers?

 A: This is what GRASP does.

-Securing existing protocols is of course just one example.
+Securing existing protocols is of course just one example where ANIMA can be put to immediate use.
 Many or all the benefits apply equally to any other in-network function with similar
 issues: establishing and adjusting QoS and other policies, auto-configuring decentralized protocol instances, monitoring, fault